 Telemedicine is the analysis and treatment of patients remotely with the aid of telecommunication.
-The conventional way of treating the patients is now turned into telemedicine.
-In the Covid-19 era when the entire whole world was trapped in their homes.
-This is when telemedicine evolving.
+The conventional way of treating patients is now turned into telemedicine.
+In the Covid-19 era, when the entire whole world was trapped in their homes.
+This is when telemedicine evolved.
 The field of telemedicine has changed considerably since its inception.

 Today the field of telemedicine is currently changing faster than ever before.
 As technology progresses at immense speeds, so does the extensive affordability and accessibility to simple telemedicine resources.
-Not only do we now have live video telemedicine technology, for instance, but many of the U.S. population have experience using online video chat apps (such as Skype, Face Time, WhatsApp, IMO, etc.) And all of these apps are now readily available via a computer or mobile device.
+Not only do we now have live video telemedicine technology, for instance, but many of the U.S. population have experience using online video chat apps (such as Skype, FaceTime, WhatsApp, IMO, etc.).
+And all of these apps are now readily available via a computer or mobile device.

-Telemedicine was initially generated as a means of treating patients who were to be found in remote locations, far away from native health facilities, or in areas where medical specialists had deficiencies.
+Telemedicine was initially generated as a means of treating patients who were to be found in remote locations, far away from native health facilities or in areas where medical specialists had deficiencies.
 Although telemedicine is still used today to treat these complications, it’s increasingly becoming a method for effective medical care.
 Today’s linked patient wants to spend less time in the doctor’s waiting room and get instant treatment when it’s needed for minor but urgent conditions.

 This anticipation for more convenient care, combined with the inaccessibility of many overtrained medical professionals, has led to the rise of telemedicine companies.
 Many offer patients access to medical treatment 24/7 with the company on-call doctor.
 Others offer hospitals and larger health facilities access to additional clinical staff and consultants, for the outsourcing of special cases.

-Simple home-use medical devices that can take vitals and diagnose ear and throat infections, monitor blood sugar levels or measure blood pressure allows a patient to gather the necessary medical data for a doctor’s diagnosis, without going into the doctor’s office.
+Simple home-use medical devices that can take vitals and diagnose ear and throat infections, monitor blood sugar levels, or measure blood pressure allows a patient to gather the necessary medical data for a doctor’s diagnosis, without going into the doctor’s office.
 And again, as more patients become pre-emptive about using technology to manage their health, they also will be more open to unconventional ways of receiving care i.e. through telemedicine.